matthewsillence/ptduw/session_01.md

 ### All about styles (applying, modifying and creating your own).
+As you can see from the document, the text has been produced in the Arial font, 11 point.
+Some of the text has been formatted in bold to indicate titles and headings for sections.
+It is possible to edit a document using the basic options in the toolbar, such as bold, italic and underline.
+This is known as direct formatting.
+It is possible to make these changes to the document manually, but there are a number of reasons why you might want to take a different approach.
+The first is that a long document is likely to include a lot of direct formatting, so changing the appearance of headings and titles individually is very time consuming.
+The second is that this type of formatting is not necessarily _semantic_, which means that it carries more information about the text that just a presentational difference.
+Word's styles are a way of adding more information about the structure of the document.
+When we use a Heading 1 style in Word, not only does the text look different, but that text is also encoded as a heading.
+This becomes important later on when we want to create a list of sections in a document, or use the outline view to summarise the structure.

 ### The navigation pane.

 ### Numbered headings.

 - Direct formatting versus styles.